-- The Executive Head Teacher produces a Trust H&S policy for approval by the Resources & Staffing Committee of the Directors of An Daras MAT and that this policy is regularly reviewed; - Risk assessments of work activities are undertaken and a written record of the assessments kept; - Sufficient funding is allocated for health and safety, e.g. in respect of training, personal protective clothing etc; - Regular safety inspections are undertaken; - A positive H&S culture is established and maintained.
+- The CEO and/or MAT Operations Officer produces a Trust H&S policy for approval by the Resources, Staffing and Safeguarding Committee of the Directors of An Daras MAT and that this policy is regularly reviewed; - Risk assessments of work activities are undertaken, and a written record of the assessments kept; - Sufficient funding is allocated for health and safety, e.g. in respect of training, personal protective clothing etc; - Regular safety inspections are undertaken; - A positive H&S culture is established and maintained.